Family Friendly Camping In America

 (831) 338-8861

 Nestled within the redwoods of the Santa Cruz Mountains, Big Basin State Park is California’s oldest state park.
-Founded in 1902, Big Basin covers over 18,000 acres and with 2,500 years old redwoods.
-The main attractions are old growth redwoods and the Skyline to the Sea trail.
-However, you don’t have to hike all the way to the coastline on an outing.
+Founded in 902, Big Basin covers over 18,000 acres and has attractions like 2,500-year-old redwoods and the Skyline to the Sea trail.
+However, you don’t have to hike to the coastline on an outing.
 Instead, there are over 80 miles of trails with varying lengths.
-Although you might have plenty of things to do in Big Basin, you can explore other local attractions.
-For instance, it’s an easy drive Santa Cruz Beach Boardwalk, the popular admission free seaside park.
+Although you might have plenty of things to do in the Big Basin, you can also explore other local attractions.
+For instance, it’s an easy drive to Santa Cruz Beach Boardwalk, the popular admission-free seaside park.
 Roaring Camp Railroads is even closer to Big Basin in Felton.

-Note: After being closed for nearly two years for renovations, Big Basin State Park is reopening this summer.
-In fact, day use parking will be available by reservation on July 22.
-In addition, a temporary visitor center that day, as well as temporary restrooms and some hiking trails.
+Note: Big Basin State Park is reopening this summer after being closed for nearly two years due to renovations.
+Day-use parking will be available by reservation on July 22.
+In addition, a temporary visitor center, temporary restrooms, and some hiking trails will be open that day.
 Please check the Big Basin website for the latest, up-to-date information.

 Door County Jellystone Park